-Classic Harbor Line hosts the “Soundwaves” every week to offer a classic style NYC Jazz cruise aboard the Luxury Yacht Manhattan II in NY Harbor.
+Classic Harbor Line hosts the “Boat Band” every week to offer a classic style NYC Jazz cruise aboard the Luxury Yacht Manhattan II in NY Harbor.
 We took a moment to sit with leader of this Jazz Band; Mike McGarril and get to know him and his journey a bit better.
 Here is what he has to say:

 My older brother played trumpet before me, so I wanted to play an instrument in the school band too.
 Saxophone seemed like the coolest one I could choose at the time.

 I studied in the New School for Jazz and Contemporary Music in New York City.
 I completed my BFA there.

 Our name is the Boat Band.
 It is an obvious pun, because the only venue we play is out on the water!
 I also lead a band under my own name, the Michael McGarril Quartet.
 That is a funk/modern jazz project.
 And I am a member of two singer-songwriter bands right now led by Michael Persall and Lindsay Dunphy.